Le107/xtts-finetune-webui-mod/finetune_models/dataset/wavs/readme.txt

-Transfer your audio files here, which already have ready-made dialogues.
+Transfer your audio files here, which already have ready-made dialogues in .wav format.